 I have a confession to make.
 I haven’t had a memorable, out-of-this-world gluten-free pizza in a long time.

-Until then, I’ve had quality, fair-tasting gluten-free pizza.
+Until then, I’ve had quality, fair-tasting, gluten-free pizza.
 But that changed when I found Caputo gluten-free flour.
-This stuff is life changing.
+This stuff is life-changing.
 It’s the one flour blend that comes closest to the texture and taste of wheat flour.

 Caputo Gluten-Free Flour Ingredients

-The ingredients in Caputo gluten-free flour include:
+As pictured above, the ingredients in Caputo gluten-free flour include:

 - Gluten-free wheat starch